wp-plugins/advanced-rank-checker/readme.txt

 You can now select your own country to search in.
 The default Google search country is .com, you can change it in the options page.

+<strong>Add your own country</strong>
+You are now able to add your own country.
+The country list has over 50 supported countries now.
+If you can’t find your country in the list, just add your own one.

 == Installation ==

 1. Upload `advanced-rank-checker` to the `/wp-content/plugins/` directory